AkloInformationTechnologies/smartDbConnector/README.md

 ---
 ###Configuration

 All the configurations required to run the project are mentioned in the config.js file.
-You can change the parameters to as need.
+You can change the parameters as you need.

 - Set the nodejs server and port